Scherso/Scherso/README.md

 <hr>

 <h4 align="left">
-     Hello, I'm Sam, and I'm a self-taught programmer from the United States. <br>
+     I'm Sam, and I'm a self-taught programmer from the United States. <br>
      Feel Free to add me on any of the socials linked
 </h4>